-1. From IBM Director Console, in the Tasks pane, double-click the Create VMM Farm subtask.
-The Create VMM Farm window opens and the VirtualCenter Farm check box has been cleared and the location and path fields are unavailable.
+- 1. From IBM Director Console, in the Tasks pane, double-click the Create VMM Farm subtask.
+The Create VMM Farm window opens and the VirtualCenter Farm check box has been cleared and the location and farm group path fields are unavailable. - 2.
+In the VMM Farm Name field, type the name of the VMM farm that is to be added. - 3.
+Click OK.